Crayon Shin-chan: Controversies

 A Hindi dub of the anime has aired on Hungama TV in India since June 19, 2006.
 There were complaints from parents over the main character's behavior and the attitudes exhibited towards elders on the show, both of which were seen as a negative influence on children.
 The series was banned in October 2008 by the Indian Ministry of Information and Broadcasting on account of heavy nudity.
-After many requests from fans, a heavily edited version with the jokes edited to be more family-friendly started airing on Hungama TV from March 27, 2009.
+After many requests from fans, the show returned to Hungama TV in 2009, albeit censored; scenes containing nudity were cut, and there were several changes to the dialogue to remove adult humor and better appeal to Indian culture.

-A Portuguese dub of the anime has also aired on Biggs, with the segment of the 165th episode "Dad’s Hospitalized Life" causing major controversy in 2016, due to a scene where the nurses examine Shinnozuke's anus, and compliment it, all while he acts and looks uncomfortable.
-Due to complaints from parents, the Portuguese Media Regulatory Authority ordered that the show should only be aired after 10:30 PM.
+A Portuguese dub of the anime has also aired on Biggs, with the segment of the 165th episode "Dad's Hospitalized Life" causing major controversy in December 2016, due to a scene where the nurses examine Shinnosuke's anus, and compliment it, all while he acts and looks uncomfortable.
+Due to complaints from parents over concerns that the show was promoting softcore child pornography, the Portuguese Media Regulatory Authority ordered that the show should only be aired after 10:30 PM.
 Eventually, the show was slowly faded out of Biggs' schedule, and from Portuguese television.
-Later, the show returned to television through Portugal's Fox Comedy, though on a limited run, with the show being removed from Fox Comedy Portugal after a few months.
+Later, the show returned to television through Portugal's Fox Comedy in June 2021, though on a limited run, with the show being removed from Fox Comedy Portugal after a few months.

+The same episode would later be uploaded to the officially run YouTube channel for the series' Portuguese dub, with the controversial scene completely cut out.

+Regulators from Indonesia, Vietnam and South Korea have also described the show as 'borderline pornography'.